-Allows users to set an external sidechain input.
-This paves the way for a wide range of applications including de-essing, ducking, sidechain with EQ, or apply dynamic processing
+Allows you to set an external sidechain input.
+This paves the way for a wide range of applications including de-essing, ducking, sidechain with EQ, or applying dynamic processing.

 - Mid/Side processing

-Enables users to process independently sound that is panned to the middle and sounds panned to the sides of the stereo image.
-Moreover, it comes with a “Listen” button which allows you to listen to the Mids only or Sides for better monitoring
+Enables you to process independently sound that is panned to the middle and sounds panned to the sides of the stereo image.
+Moreover, it comes with a “Listen” button which allows you to listen to the Mids only or Sides for better monitoring.

 - Look-ahead and Look-behind features